 - Accepts Visa, MasterCard, Discover, and American Express

-You'll receive a "confirmation code" via email.
+You will get a "confirmation code" via email.
 This code (along with your new address zip code) allows you to review, edit, cancel, or extend your change of address request.

 2. Filing by mail or at a post office